-SSB measurement with decoding equipment
+Figure 9: SSB measurement with decoding equipment

 The base station in Figure 9 is transmitting 7 SSBs.
 The level of the strongest SSB 3 is circled in red (-27.1 dBm).

 One assumption that has to be made when measuring 5G signals from neighbouring countries is that the measurement location is in the main lobe range of both SSB and traffic beams.